Other fun tidbits...

 What are some staples that you always have in your fridge or pantry?

-Wild salmon, eggs, a variety of veggies and fruit, avocados, nut milk, peanut butter, broth, coffee and red wine:)
+A variety of veggies and fruit, avocados, broth, wild salmon, brown rice, lentils, canned tomatoes, frozen berries, nut milk, filtered water, coffee and red wine:)

 What are your favourite exercises?